elastic/eui-cljs/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/co.elastic/eui-cljs.svg)](https://clojars.org/co.elastic/eui-cljs)

+## Quickstart

+* Add `elastic/eui-cljs` to your project
+* Add the [Cheshire](https://github.com/dakrone/cheshire) dependency to your project
+  - Our theme macro uses it to generate an EDN map of theme values, won't increase bundle size
+* Call `(eui.theme/init!)` in your application's main function

+Check out the sample application in the `examples` directory to get a feel for how to use it, and then head over to the [official EUI docs site](https://eui.elastic.co/) to start learning!

+When in doubt, view the [components table](./components.md) to see exactly where we are mapping variables you come across.

+## Motivation

 It's currently difficult to track down exactly which file any given EUI variable lives in.
 Every component should be imported separately because that reduces the final bundle size.

-For instance, when checking out [the EUI docs site](https://elastic.github.io/eui/#/), you'll come across example code like this:
+For instance, when checking out [the EUI docs site](https://eui.elastic.co), you'll come across example code like this:

 ```javascript
 import {